 Perhaps one of the most common rules of thumb used by rental property investors is commonly known as the 2 percent rule—or the 2 percent test.
 This divides the monthly rent by the purchase price.
 Most investors want this number to hover around one to two percent, which indicates it will provide positive cash flow.
 (This can also be called the 1 percent rule, depending on the market and the investor’s personal risk aversion.)

 For example, if a property rents for $2,000 per month, and the purchase cost is $200,000, then:

 $2,000 / $200,000 = 1%

-In this example, the property does not pass the 2% test, but it does meet the 1% test exactly.
+The property does not pass the 2 percent test, but it does meet the 1 percent test exactly.

-For instance, I know that most properties that fall short of 1% will likely never produce positive cash flow.
-If it’s between 1% and 2%, it probably will.
-And if it is above 2% (which is incredibly difficult to find in today’s market), I’m almost positive it will.
+For instance, most properties that fall short of one percent will likely never produce positive cash flow.
+If it’s between one and two percent, it probably will.
+And if it is above two percent—an incredibly difficult find in today’s market—it will almost certainly produce positive cash flow.

-Good question!
-Operating expenses are all of the expenses involved with running a rental property, except the loan payment.
+This rule states that, on average and over time, half of the income a property generates is spent on operating expenses, which are all of the expenses involved with running a rental property—except the loan payment.
 It includes taxes, insurance, utilities, repairs, vacancy, and other metrics that leave the landlord’s checking account each month or year.

-The 50% rule can help an investor quickly estimate the cash flow of a rental property because it combines all of the expenses, except the loan payment, into one easy number—half.
+The 50 percent rule can help an investor quickly estimate the cash flow of a rental property because it combines all of the expenses, except the loan payment, into one easy number: half.

-So imagine a property that rents for $2,000 per month.
-The 50% rule says that half of this ($1,000) will be spent on expenses.
-This means we’re left with $1,000.
-But then we need to make a mortgage payment (unless you paid cash for the property).
+For example, let’s say a property rents for $2,000 per month.
+The 50 percent rule says that half of this ($1,000) will be spent on expenses.
+This means you’d be left with $1,000.
+But then you need to make a mortgage payment (unless you paid cash for the property).

 With the $1,000 remaining, let’s say the mortgage payment was $600.
 How much do you have left? $400.